CCN-Support/CCN_Wiki/docs/source/mri.rst

 4.1 Rules and Policies
 ~~~~~~~~~~~~~~~~~~~~~~

 CCN does not set a fixed advance-booking limit.
 Book scans as needed and in compliance with the rules below.
-CCN may review and cancel advance bookings that violate policy:
+CCN may review and cancel advance bookings that violate policy.

 **4.1.1**  No slot-holding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Reserving a scan time and finding a participant later to fill it is not allowed.
 You must have a confirmed participant for each scheduled scan, at the time of scheduling.
 You will be required to enter a Subject ID when you schedule a scan, to verify you have a participant planning to use the slot.
 Conduct the recruitment process accordingly--for example, have the calendar open as you discuss availability with your participant and only book time that they agree to.

 Do not book time days, weeks, or months ahead with the intention of finding participants to fill them later.
-We understand that it may feel safer to reserve slots in advance, but many projects actively scan at CCN, and it only takes a few instances of this behavior to throttle scan opportunities for everyone.
+We understand that it may feel safer to reserve slots in advance, but many projects actively scan at CCN, and it only takes a few instances of this behavior to throttle scan opportunities for the entire community.

 **4.1.2**  Prime time scan limits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^